 Cholesterol is a waxy substance that circulates in your blood.
-Your body uses it to create cells, hormones, and Vitamin D and your liver creates all the cholesterol you need from fats in your diet.
+Your body uses it to create cells, hormones, and vitamin D. Your liver creates all the cholesterol you need from fats in your diet.

 Cholesterol doesn’t dissolve in the blood.
 Instead, it bonds to carriers called lipoproteins, which transport it between cells.
 Lipoproteins are made up of fat on the inside and protein on the outside.

 If your cholesterol levels are too high, deposits can occur in your arteries.
-The cholesterol forms fatty deposits on the walls of your blood vessels, hardening and narrowing them in a condition called atherosclerosis.
+These fatty deposits on the walls of your blood vessels can harden and narrow the blood vessels.
+This is a condition called atherosclerosis.
 Narrower vessels transport less oxygen-rich blood.
-If your heart muscle is starved of oxygen, you can have a heart attack.
+If oxygen can’t reach your heart muscle, you can have a heart attack.
 If that happens in your brain, you can have a stroke.

-Over 70 million Americans – a full third of the American population – have high levels of LDL cholesterol.
+Over 73.5 million Americans, roughly 32 percent of the American population, have high levels of LDL cholesterol.
 Of these people, only one in three has their condition under control, and only half are receiving treatment for high cholesterol.

 People with high cholesterol have twice the risk of heart disease as people with healthy levels of cholesterol.
-Statins, the most common medication that treats high cholesterol, are the most widely-used drugs in all of human history.
+Statins are the most widely-used drugs to treat high cholesterol.

-Everyone should begin getting their cholesterol checked once every five years starting at the age of 20.
+Everyone should get their cholesterol checked, starting at the age of 20.
+And then again, every five years.
 However, risk levels normally don’t rise until later in life.
 Men should begin monitoring their cholesterol levels more closely starting at age 45.
 Women tend to have lower cholesterol levels than men until menopause, at which point their levels begin to rise.
 For this reason, women should begin getting checked regularly around age 55.

 There are a number of factors that put you at risk for developing high cholesterol.
-Some, you cannot do anything about.
+Some, you can’t do anything about.
 Cholesterol levels rise with age, especially in women after menopause.
-Heredity also plays a factor since your genes partially determined by how much cholesterol your liver makes.
+Heredity also plays a factor since your genes partially determine how much cholesterol your liver makes.
 Look out for a family history of high cholesterol, high blood pressure, or early heart disease.

-However, you can do something about the other risks.
+You can do something about the other risks.
 Physical activity reduces cholesterol levels, as does reducing the amount of saturated fat in your diet.
 Losing weight also helps.
-If you smoke cigarettes, quit – they damage your blood vessels.
+If you smoke cigarettes, quit — the habit does damage to your blood vessels.

 Try to reduce the amount of saturated fats in your diet, which your body coverts into cholesterol.
 Saturated fats are found in dairy and fatty meats, so switch to lean, skinless meats.
 Avoid trans-fats, found in commercially-packaged baked goods like cookies and crackers.
 Load up on whole grains, fruits, nuts, and vegetables.

 Get your cholesterol tested, especially if you’re at risk.
 If your levels are high or borderline, work with your doctor to find out the best treatment plan for you.
 Your doctor may prescribe you statins.
-If you take your statins as prescribed, they can lower your LDL levels by about 30 percent.
+If you take your statins as prescribed, they can significantly lower your LDL levels.
 Over 30 million Americans take statins.
-Other medications also treat high cholesterol.
+Other medications are also available to treat high cholesterol if statins alone are ineffective or if you have a contraindication to statin use.